Community Resourcing

 416-920-9567 or 1-866-224-9978

-Books to Prisoners Ottawa shares donated reading materials to incarcerated individuals and promotes social justice campaigns in Canada.
-They’re a volunteer run, donation based group that works with community partnerships locally with provincial institutions at OCDC, William E Hay, Collins Bay, Bath, Port-Cartier, CSC institutions from BC to the Maritime's as well as respond to individuals books requests.
+Books to Prisoners Ottawa: Books to Prisoners Ottawa shares donated reading materials to incarcerated individuals and promotes social justice campaigns in Canada.
+They are a volunteer run, donation based group that works with community partnerships locally with provincial institutions at OCDC, William E Hay, Collins Bay, Bath, Port-Cartier, CSC institutions from BC to the Maritime's as well as respond to individuals books requests.

 OPIRG-Carleton